Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 • Answer basic FAQs

-Instead of a live agent, an auto attendant is your digital front desk.
-It replaces a live person who typically answers calls with “Hello, how can I direct your call?”
+Instead of a live agent, an auto attendant is your digital front desk for the office.
+It replaces a live person who typically answers every single call with “Hello, how can I direct your call?”
 It’s as simple as that.
 It doesn’t complete complex tasks or access your CRM.
 Its strength is to move people efficiently.

 YouTube Video